joelouthan/theologic.us/content/posts/0-study-romans/2021-03-04-study-romans.md

 [^3]: Charles Hodge.
 Systematic Theology.
 Volume 1: Theology.
 440.

 In other words, God is not sovereign because He is sovereign.
-There is so much more to God than just His sovereignty.
-And I think we all know that.
-But sometimes when I hang out with Calvinists, I am not so sure if we really believe that.

-Hodge will go on to say:
+Let me let Hodge explain it best:

 >>Although this sovereignty is thus universal and absolute, it is the sovereignty of wisdom, holiness, and love.
 The authority of God is limited by nothing out of Himself, but it is controlled, in all its manifestations, by his infinite perfections.
 If a man is free and exalted, in proportion as he is governed by the enlightened reason and pure conscience, so is he supremely blessed who cheerfully submits to be governed by the infinite reason and holiness of God.
 This sovereignty of God is the ground of peace and confidence to all his people.
 They rejoice that the Lord God omnipotent reigns; that neither necessity, nor chance, no the folly of man, nor the malice of Satan controls the sequence of events and all their issues.
 Infinite wisdom, love, and power, belong to Him, out great God and Saviour, into whose hands all power in heaven and earth has been committed.[^4]

 [^4]: Hodge.
 441.

+In other words, because God is perfect, good, wisdom, holiness, and love, that is sovereignty.
+God is the fullness of all of those things and in that, He is sovereign.

 ## The Gospel

+What does this have to do with the gospel of God?

+Just like no one else who knew Saul before he became Paul would have even try to bet on him becoming a Christian, we do not know where somebody is going based on where they are at now.

+If you list to American wisdom, "God only helps those who help themselves" is not true and it damns us all to hell.
+Because while some have the strength to get themselves out of a pit, none of us are good enough, perfect enough obedient enough, wise enough, holy enough, and loving enough to get us out of hell and into the presence of God.

+I think we think we believe that.
+But our actions say something totally different.
+How do I know?
+The biggest way is how many Christians who grew up Christian get into the real world, get kicked in the teeth by sin, and are left dumbfounded that this is not how it was suppose to go.
+So two responses: either they try harder to be better (usually to earn the favor of God in some way) or run away from him altogether--usually starts out with some sort of deconstruction.
+And when it comes to deconstruction, it doesn't have to be a huge heretical deniel of the basic tenets of the Bible but rather, just stop going to church.
+Or when people check up on you, you don't return their calls.
+Or keep people walled off because you want to be right and you don't want people talking you out of the direction you are heading.

-That our salvation from sin and death and unto God who is perfectly wise, love, and peace, does not depend on, as the Apostle John puts it, "not of blood, nor of the will of the flesh nor the will of man"[^5] but completely and perfectly by God, then we have two possible reactions.
+The good news despite all of that is that our salvation from sin and death and unto God who is perfectly wise, love, and peace, does not depend on, as the Apostle John puts it, "not of blood, nor of the will of the flesh nor the will of man"[^5] but completely and perfectly by God, then we have two possible reactions.

 "There is nothing I can do."
 Hogwash.
 The Apostle John will go on to say, "The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him."[^6]